 The IASLC mission is:

-- to embrace the study of the etiology, epidemiology, prevention, diagnosis, treatment and all other aspects of lung cancer and other thoracic malignancies
+- to embrace the study of the etiology, epidemiology, prevention, diagnosis, treatment and all other aspects of lung cancer and other thoracic malignancies;

-- to provide education and information about lung cancer and other thoracic malignancies to IASLC members, to the medical community at large, and to the public
+- to provide education and information about lung cancer and other thoracic malignancies to IASLC members, to the medical community at large, and to the public;

-- to use all available means to eliminate lung cancer and other thoracic malignancies as a health threat for the individual patient and throughout the world
+- to use all available means to eliminate lung cancer and other thoracic malignancies as a health threat for the individual patient and throughout the world.

-The IASLC Journal
+The Journal of Thoracic Oncology

-The Journal of Thoracic Oncology (JTO) is the IASLC's premier Journal.
+The Journal of Thoracic Oncology (JTO) is the IASLC's premier journal.
 JTO emphasizes a multidisciplinary approach in the articles accepted for publication, and includes original research (clinical trials and translational or basic research), reviews and opinion pieces.
 Become a member of IASLC and receive a complimentary subscription to the Journal of Thoracic Oncology.
-Members can login to the IASLC Member Portal to access the Journal articles (Membership must be current.)
+Members can login to the IASLC Member Portal to access the journal articles (membership must be current.)

-The core audience for the Journal includes those involved in the research and treatment of thoracic malignancies including, epidemiologists, medical oncologists, pulmonologists, radiation oncologists, thoracic surgeons, radiologists, pathologists and research scientists.
+The core audience for the journal includes those involved in the research and treatment of thoracic malignancies including, epidemiologists, medical oncologists, pulmonologists, radiation oncologists, thoracic surgeons, radiologists, pathologists and research scientists.

 Meet the Editor